How to get involved

 What can I expect when I show up for the first time?

 - Show up 10 minutes early to look over the resources, and be able to speak to organizers before the rush.
 Things are often a bit chaotic at the start of the event as we gauge the different dynamics of each event.
 We aim to pair new students and mentors together.
 Each learner is unique, and you will be working with their strengths and weaknesses.
 Help them work through the resources, help them troubleshoot, and give them ideas and motivation – teach them to express their creativity with computers.

 Can I still volunteer if I have no coding experience?

-Yes!
+- Yes!
+We are looking for volunteers who can push the project forward through fundraising, curriculum development, website support, and social media contributions.
 If your skills are more suited to greeting students, taking photos, or making sure snacks and coffee are available there is plenty to do.
-We also need web content editors, curriculum developers

-– Encourage them to put their thoughts on paper
+Encourage them to troubleshoot and write thoughts on paper

 Be a guide through printed and resources